This post may contain affiliate links. Please read our disclosure policy.

 This is where the magic happens.
 Once you have a bowl of this liquid gold, the possibilities are endless.
 Here are my favorite ways to use it:

 - Steak.
-There is nothing—and I mean nothing—better than a slice of garlic butter melting over a hot Pan Seared Steak.
+There is nothing, and I mean nothing, better than a slice of homemade garlic butter melting over a hot pan-seared steak.

 - Corn on the Cob.
 Slather it over hot corn.
-It is a game changer.
-(See my Buttery Corn Recipe here).
+It is a game-changer.

 - Garlic Bread.
 Spread it onto a halved baguette, top with a little parmesan, and grill until bubbly.

 - Seafood.
-Melt it in a pan and toss your shrimp in it, or brush it over a Sheet Pan Salmon.
+Melt it in a pan and toss your shrimp in it, or brush it over a classic sheet pan salmon.

 - Roast Chicken.
 Rub it under the skin of a whole chicken before roasting for the juiciest bird of your life.

-Whatever you put this Garlic Butter on, your guaranteed to watch it drip and melt while filling your kitchen with the beautiful smell of garlic.
-Here’s an idea you’ll love!
-Pair it with our Garlic Butter Baked Salmon for an absolutely mouth-watering combo.
+Whatever you put this Garlic Butter on, you’re guaranteed to watch it drip and melt while filling your kitchen with the beautiful smell of garlic.
+Here’s an idea you’ll love! baked salmon with garlic butter for an absolutely mouth-watering combo.
 Trust me, you’ll be glad you did!

 Storage and Freezing